 It sounds obvious, but it's surprising how many issues there are ensuring there is good contact between the PCB and the stencil.
 There are a few variables which can have an effect on the contact, including the aperture and shape, cleanliness and maintenance of equipment, as well a the thickness of the aluminium frames.

 - Aperture variables - Some apertures have a narrow pitch and this can often lead to the solder paste spilling out of the aperture, causing a blur from one aperture to the next.
 Equally, in minute apertures, adhesion can often be problematic because the lack of solder doesn't reach the pad.

 - Cleaning and maintenance - ensuring daily cleaning and maintenance is carried out can be critical to alignment.
 Over time, the stencil plate and the PCB can become misaligned where they are no longer parallel to one another.

 - Aluminium stencil box frames - available in different wall thickness from 1.5mm to 3.5mm.
 It can be tempting to keep the costs down and purchase the thinner walled frames, because it impacts the price.
-However, using thinner frames can also affect contact because they can distort with use.
-Although purchasing thinner walled frames can be tempting, in reality its a false economy.
+However using the thinner frames can also affect contact because they can distort with use.
+Although purchasing thinner walled frames can be tempting, in reality it's a false economy.

-It’s worth noting that ASM have designed a VectorGaurd system, to help counterbalance the issues noted above.
+It’s worth noting that ASM have designed a VectorGuard system, to help counterbalance the issues noted earlier.
 The DEK VectorGuard utilises a solid, high tension frame for fine pitch applications.
-Designed with compressed air, the VectorGaurd clamping increases tension by up to 45%, providing a much greater transfer efficiency.
+Designed with compressed air, the VectorGuard clamping increases tension by up to 45%, providing a much greater transfer efficiency.

 Not all systems offer stencil vacuum functionality and if they do, it is often an optional extra.
-One of the solutions that does offer vacuum functionality as standard, is the Yamaha YCP10 Stencil Printer.
+One of the solutions offering vacuum functionality as standard, is the Yamaha YCP10 Stencil Printer.